openscm/openscm/docs/usage.rst

 Setting input parameters
 ************************

-In the low-level API parameters are get and set through of subclasses of :class:`ParameterView`.
+In the core API parameters are get and set through of subclasses of :class:`ParameterView`.
 While the values of the parameters are stored internaly, a :class:`ParameterView` provides an (always up-to-date) "view" of the corresponding parameter giving the parameter values in a specific unit and, in the case of timeseries, a specific time frame.

 Unit and time frame have to be specified when requesting a :class:`~openscm.core.ParameterView` from the